From Numbers to Container Strings

 This can be done in multiple ways, but we opt for one way which is simple and delivers good properties.
 The second route is what I call \emph{Markov coding}.
-See \cite{mark:theo54}.
-It expands on the insight that ${\sf SL}_2(\mathbb N)$, the special linear monoid of $2\times 2$ matrices with determinant 1, is isomorphic to the monoid of binary strings.
+In fact this coding was first discovered by Jakob Nielsen, but it was used for metamathematical purposes for the firs time by Andrej Markov jr. See \cite{niel:isom18} and \cite{mark:theo54}.
+It expands on the insight that ${\sf SL}_2(\mathbb N)$, the special linear monoid of $2\times 2$ matrices of natural numbers (non-negative integers) with determinant 1, is isomorphic to the monoid of binary strings.
 As we will see, this way of coding strings is markedly different from the Smullyan way.
 The use of Markov coding provides a new proof that the weak theory \pam\ is sequential.

 \begin{remark}{ It would be great to be able to do something like the reverse mathematics of coding.
 However, this aim is too high for the moment.
 A modest reverse mathematics result can be found in Subsection~\ref{reversosmurf}.} \end{remark}